Wer gab uns den Schwamm, um den ganzen Horizont wegzuwischen?

 2. Time design.
 Time is a central dimension for both humankind and its interactions with the planet.
 To investigate and direct the influence of temporal elements and their interactions — such as linear and cyclic time arrangements or (de-)synchronization of societal and earthly times — they have to be explored and integrated into a comprehensive model, which I outline as “time design”.

 3. More-than-human democracy.
 The planet has to be taken into account in the way democracy is defined, practiced and evaluated.
-This project investigates how this endeavor could be precisely conceptualized, prototyped, performed and evaluated.
-It investigates the thesis whether the next step change of democratic quality is the inclusion of the non-human.
+This project analyzes interlinkages between democratic renewal and the habitability of the Earth.
+I investigate the thesis whether the next step change of democratic quality is the inclusion of the non-human.